Lunardragn/PI-p-boy/README.md

 ### GPIO based Serial console, because why not
 ### Implement a custom GUI, to select from a list of apps.
 ### GPS compatibility via UBLOX-7 module.
-### "Graceful" Desktop interaction (Onscreen keyboard, etc).
+### "Graceful" Desktop interaction
+(Onscreen keyboard, etc).
 ### KDE Connect stuff, make it like a smart watch.
-### Modular GPIO, allowing for custom modules to be slapped into it and interacted with (I.E: Thermometer, laser distance sensor, MQ series gas sensors).
+### Modular GPIO, allowing for custom modules to be slapped into it and interacted with
+(I.E: Thermometer, laser distance sensor, MQ series gas sensors).
 ### A way for the PI to figure out what its connected to.
-Could be temporarily solved with a dropdown menu to select what's installed, though that seems cumbersome
+(Could be temporarily solved with a dropdown menu to select what's installed, though that seems cumbersome)
 ### Proper setup guide.
-### Custom assets (Boot screen, buttons, fonts).
+### Custom assets
+(Boot screen, buttons, fonts).
-### Modded 3d printed case, to allow for a bigger battery, interfacing for custom modules, extra buttons (If needed, not sure how far the twin rotary encoders can go in terms of being "comfortable").
+### Modded 3d printed case, to allow for a bigger battery, interfacing for custom modules
+(I'm not sure how far the twin rotary encoders can go in terms of being "comfortable").
 ### Camera, object detection, and pose tracking toggle for fun
 ### Zero Light Mapping via 360 LIDAR module
 ### Support for servo and stepper motor testing maybe?